pyOpenSci/python-package-guide/tutorials/add-license-coc.md

 If you don't already have a LICENSE file, and you are not yet using a platform such as GitHub or GitLab, then you can create a license file by

 1. Create a new file called LICENSE.
-If you are using shell you can use:
+If you are using a shell you can use:

 ```
 # Create a license file in your shell